Jump to navigation

 The Division then files a Notice of Formal Rulemaking with the Secretary of State’s Office and the Dept. of Regulatory Affairs.
 No sooner than 30 days after the Notice is filed, the proposed Rules are heard at a public hearing during a meeting of the Gaming Commission.
 Stakeholders are welcome to attend rulemaking hearings at the monthly Commission meetings, where they may give testimony regarding proposed Rule changes.
 If the Commission votes to adopt the proposed changes they would become effective approximately 45 to 60 days after adoption.
 Adopted Rules are posted on the Division web page.

-The Division of Gaming held a Stakeholder Rulemaking Workshop on Thursday, April 26, 2018.
-The proposed rule changes are linked below.
-These proposed changes will be heard at the June 21, 2018 Commission meeting.
+This is to notify you that the Division of Gaming held a Stakeholder Rulemaking Workshop on Thursday, June 28, 2018 to present the proposed rule changes that are linked below.

 On April 19, 2018 the Colorado Limited Gaming Control Commission voted unanimously to approve the proposed changes to Rule 14.
 These changes will be effective July 1, 2018.